-The Australian Curriculum, Assessment and Reporting Authority (ACARA) is an independent statutory authority that will improve the learning of all young Australians through world-class school curriculum, assessment and reporting.
+The Australian Curriculum, Assessment and Reporting Authority (ACARA) is an independent statutory authority with a vision to inspire improvement in the learning of all young Australians through world-class curriculum, assessment and reporting.

 ACARA was established under an act of federal parliament on 8 December 2008 and became operational in mid 2009.
 ACARA receives direction from the Education Council (previously known as SCSEEC).
 Through the Education Council, all state, territory and federal ministers of education agree on ACARA’s work plan and set a common direction for the National Assessment Program (NAP).

 ACARA’s work sits around the three pillars of curriculum, assessment and reporting for school education between Foundation* and Year 12.
 This work is carried out in close consultation and collaboration with a wide range of stakeholders, including teachers, principals, governments, state and territory education authorities, professional education associations, community groups and the general public.